Dr. Wout van Dijk, Geomorphologist/ Physical Geographer

 3. analyse how the collapsed material spreads through the system and affects and perhaps perturbs the channel network

-Previously, I was investigating groundwater depletion in relation to geomorphic and sedimentary settings as part of my postdoc in the Changing Water Cycle program with Alex Densmore, Sanjeev Gupta and Rajiv Sinha, which was a NERC-MoES project in collaboration with Universities in the UK and India.
+Previously, I was investigating groundwater depletion in relation to geomorphic and sedimentary settings as part of a postdoc in the Changing Water Cycle program with Alex Densmore, Sanjeev Gupta and Rajiv Sinha, which was a NERC-MoES project in collaboration with Universities in the UK and India.
 My role involved assessing the geomorphic setting and stratigraphy of palaeochannel aquifer systems in the northwestern Indo-Gangetic Plains, in conjunction with detailed geological, geophysical, and geochemical assessment of the aquifers.
 I identified an inactive fan surface but the lithologic data density is insufficient to reconstruct a fully 3D image of the region (JGR-paper).
 This is used to develop a regional-scale understanding of aquifer geometry, the degree of connectivity within the system (Journal of Hydrology paper), and its likely evolution over Holocene time scales.

 For my PhD project I created the first dynamic meandering river in the lab and showed that this requires sustained upstream dynamics.
 Moreover, I demonstrated the influence of floodplain-channel sediment ratios on river and delta morphology.
 I combined strengths of fieldwork, experiments and numerical modelling during my PhD.